cue-lang/intellij-cue/README.md

 To update the parser and all related classes, open the `cue.bnf` file in your IDE and choose `Generate Parser` in the context menu of the editor.

+### Releasing

+Releases are handled by GitHub Actions.

+Each commit to the `main` branch creates a new draft release.
+Publishing a draft release on GitHub triggers a workflow to upload the plugin.
+The plugin is uploaded to the JetBrains Marketplace, and a new release is created on GitHub.

 ## JetBrains IDE support policy

 As a general rule, we support at least the latest three major versions of JetBrains IDEs.